anovak10/DeepJet_DBB/README.md

 ===============================================================================
  ----  Deep Double C tagger modifications ----
  ----  gpu_env modified to run on Maxwell Cluster at DESY  ----
+ ----  Modification to the class plotter and to CNN output layer  ----

 Setup (CERN)
 ==========